ktaylor63/southeast/site/content/work-with-us/business-opportunities.md

 6. Complete our [Bidder Registration Form](https://drive.google.com/open?id=0B47JX4r1gw3fY0JhV2E2S3JPY2M).

 ### What is the System for Award Management?
 The System for Award Management (SAM) is an official U.S. Government central database that contains a vendor’s business and banking information.
-Registration streamlines the issuing of contracts and payments from all Federal agencies to their vendors, and is required of contractors doing business with the government.
+Registration streamlines the issuing of contracts and payments from all federal agencies to their vendors, and is required of contractors doing business with the government.

 ## For More Information